Conflict Resolution Through Mediation

 “Mediation” is a process that brings two parties together with the purpose of resolving their conflict or dispute.
 The goal is to achieve a “win-win” solution using problem solving techniques without either party having to resort to litigation.

 A “Mediator” is a trained, neutral facilitator who assists the parties in having a reasonably peaceful dialogue in order to remain productive.
 A mediator is not a decision-maker, arbitrator or judge.
 Mediators do not give legal advice or counsel.

 The mediation process is designed to help people resolve disputes quickly and satisfactorily without the delay and anxiety of going to court.

-Mediation is intended to help you resolve a conflict with another person or party.?
-The process allows you the freedom to create your own agreement, unlike in the courts where there are a “winner” or a “loser”, and little opportunity to fashion a mutual satisfactory resolution in the most difficult of circumstances.
+Mediation is intended to help you resolve a conflict with another person or party.
+The process allows you the freedom to create your own agreement, unlike in the courts where there are a “winner” or a “loser”, and little opportunity to fashion a mutually satisfactory resolution in the most difficult of circumstances.